Soon, all public schools in the US

 Research shows that nearly half

 of kids in the US experience trauma.
-For any child, trauma could be abuse, it could be living in poverty, it could be witnessing a shooting, having a parent who abuses alcohol or other drugs, having a parent who died—any devastating experience that “leaves you feeling like you’ve lost control.”
+For any child, trauma could be abuse, it could be living in poverty, it could be witnessing a shooting, having a parent who abuses alcohol or other drugs, having a parent who died—any devastating experience that leaves them feeling like they’ve lost control.

 With those traumatic events—especially when there’s more than one—comes a range of long-term effects that send a kid’s nervous system into hyper-alert.
 Particularly when a child sees or hears or senses something that reminds them of what they’ve been through, they deal with any number of physical reactions—like pounding hearts, stomachaches, headaches, and body aches.